dskho/0xatom.github.io/_posts/2020-07-14-presidential.md

 `192.168.1.14    datasafe.votenow.local`

-## shell as www-data -> admin | exploiting vulnerable phpmyadmin version
+## shell as apache -> admin | exploiting vulnerable phpmyadmin version

 Now we can see phpmyadmin running there: